 18. Prioritize Entertainment Needs

-If you’re bored and looking for entertainment, explore free or low-cost hobbies among our top hobby ideas for seniors like yoga and reading in the library.
-Look for entertainment options like art fairs and movies in the park if you need entertainment.
+If you’re bored and looking for entertainment, explore free or low-cost hobbies among our top hobby ideas for seniors, like yoga and reading in the library.
+If you need recreation, look for entertainment options like art fairs and movies in the park.

 19. Seek out Bargains and Discounts

-Saving money with coupons, deals websites, and senior citizen discounts adds up over time.
+Saving money with coupons and senior citizen discounts adds up over time.

 20. Vacation for Less